GautamSharda/perceptron/README.md

 floats between 0 and 1 learn better, faster, more stable, no need for clipping etc

 experiments confirm can't learn non-linear, loss stops decreasing at some point, but can learn linear

+not able to approximate sigmoid still, may be an issue with the partial derivatives calculation, or with data